fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

 </table>
 ~~~

-**NuTyX** is based on LFS but has its own hybrid binary and source package manager called cards.
+**NuTyX** is based on LFS and BLFS but has its own package manager called cards.
+It allows users to install software from binary packages and from source via a ports system.
+This makes it remind me a little of FreeBSD's approach to package management, as it has a binary package manager called pkg and a ports system that users can use to install software from source.
+NuTyX is aimed at intermediate to advanced users.
+I think NuTyX is ideal for intermediate to advanced users that do not need obscure software, and want a distribution with a hybrid approach to package management.

 # openmamba GNU/Linux
 ~~~